uploadcare/uploadcare-tinymce/README.md

 1. Press "Uploadcare" button.
 2. Select a file to upload.
-3. Press "Store".
-4. Change any parameters you like.
+3. Change any parameters you like in the appeared dialog.
-5. Press "Insert" and an image will be available inside editor.
+4. Press "Insert" and an image will be available inside editor.

 [1]: http://uploadcare.com/
 [2]: https://uploadcare.com/documentation/reference/basic/cdn.html